joatca/numbers/README.md

     all-games | numbers | xz -9 > all-numbers-solutions.xz

-This will take about a day on modern hardware.
-Code is not yet multi-threaded.
+This will take less than a day on modern hardware.
+The code is not multi-threaded.
 Although `xz -9` is slow it compresses a lot faster than `numbers` can generate solutions, and has by far the best compression ratio with `numbers` output (more than 50:1).